ngx-translate/core/README.md

 ##### SharedModule

-If you use a [`SharedModule`](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#shared-modules) that you import in multiple other feature modules, you can easily export the `TranslateModule` to make sure you don't have to import it in every module.
+If you use a [`SharedModule`](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#shared-modules) that you import in multiple other feature modules, you can export the `TranslateModule` to make sure you don't have to import it in every module.

 ```ts
 @NgModule({